Official City of San Diego Seal

 The official seal of the City of San Diego consists of a coat of arms within a circle.
 Above the arms are the names of the City and the state, and below the arms is the City’s official motto.

 In the 1913, the City Council authorized the City Clerk to invite design submissions for an official seal.
-The winning design was the work of local architect Carleton Monroe Winslow (1876-1946), and adopted by Resolution 17024 on April 15, 1914.
+The winning design was the work of architect Carleton Monroe Winslow (1876-1946).
+Winslow would go onto design multiple buildings for the Panama-California Exposition in Balboa Park, and the Bishop's School in La Jolla.
+The seal was adopted by Resolution 17024 on April 15, 1914.

 The seal’s heraldic description is: